VI - REPRESENTATING FRACTION MEASUREMENTS |

 b) Approximately how many inches, or parts of an inch are in one-sixteenth (1/16, 0.0625, or 6.25%) of a foot? ______ ( ¾ or 0.75 ).

-THE SIZE OF TOOLS
+THE SIZE OF

-Call the MONEY FRACTIONS display.
+the MONEY

 a) How many quarters make one dollar?
 4